ev1313/dingsda/docs/intro.rst

 * Numpy is optional, if you want to serialize arrays using Numpy protocol.
 Otherwise arrays can still be serialized using PrefixedArray.
 * Arrow is optional, if you want to use Timestamp class.
 * Different Python versions support different compression modules (like gzip lzma), if you want to use Compressed class.
-* Ruamel.yaml is optional, if you want to use KaitaiStruct (KSY) exporter.
 * Cloudpickle is optional, if you want to serialize the classes.
 * LZ4 is optional, if you want to use CompressedLZ4 class.